samuelyohannes24/CS361-Group-Project/docs/osint_research.md

 -VirusTotal can be integrated using an API key, which can be obtained by creating an account at https://www.virustotal.com/gui/join.

+**Integrating VirusTotal API into a Web App**
+1️⃣ Get API Key → Sign up at VirusTotal and get your API key.
+2️⃣ Backend Setup → Use Python (Flask) to send API requests.
+3️⃣ Frontend (React/JS) → Upload file and send to backend.
+4️⃣ Show Results → Display scan report (safe, suspicious, or malicious).

+    ✅ Done!
 Searching method:

 **API Authentication **